nheron/droolsonboarding/gettingStarted/installing_drools_tooling.md

 # Installing Drools Tooling

-We propose a VirtualBox  Machine with all installed and configured.

-If you prefer, you can install all tools on your machine.
 To be able to work with drools, we need :
 1\) Java Virtual machine version 8
 2\) Eclipse IDE